 plugin or plug-in

-A few common plugins include: Shockwave and Flash (for animation); Acrobat (as a utility); and RealPlayer and QuickTime (for audio/video).
+A few browser plugins include: Shockwave and Flash (for animation); Acrobat (as a utility); and RealPlayer and QuickTime (for audio/video).

 NetLingo Classification: Net Software